 Communications Department Contributors

 Michael Buller is director of Editorial and Creative Services at Dana-Farber, and co-editor of Insight.
 He leads a team of creative professionals in developing communications and content about cancer research, care, prevention, and survivorship.
-Michael’s been a writer, editor and content producer for 25 years, a member of the Dana-Farber team for nearly five years, and a Dana-Farber patient for two years.
+Michael’s been a writer, editor and content producer for 25 years, a member of the Dana-Farber team for nearly six years, and a Dana-Farber patient for three years.

 Christine Cleary is associate director of Editorial and Creative Services at Dana-Farber, co-editor of Insight, and editor of Dana-Farber’s magazine Turning Point, which focuses on women’s cancer.
 She also oversees patient/family communications, helping to introduce patients to Dana-Farber and ease their experience.

 Naomi Funkhouser is the editor of Dana-Farber’s staff publication Inside the Institute.
 She supports strategic, multi-vehicle communications programs.
 She earned her bachelor’s degree in magazine journalism from Syracuse University.

 Robert Levy is a writer and editor at Dana-Farber, covering research advances and topics of interest to staff and the general public.

 Eric Schuller is a managing editor at Dana-Farber.
 He has more than a decade of professional writing and editing experience in a diverse range of corporate and nonprofit industries.
 He helps create, write, and edit patient-focused materials, with the goal of helping those diagnosed with cancer better navigate their health care landscape.